 The mission of the Department of Nursing is to prepare baccalaureate and graduate level nurses.
 Through faculty and student collaboration, dynamic learning environments, and mentoring, nursing graduates are prepared to be the next generation of nursing leaders and lifelong learners that will meet a global society’s health care needs.

 The Department of Nursing will be a center for excellence in the preparation of professional nurses for a changing global society.
-Within the comprehensive university setting, the Department of Nursing will provide a dynamic personalized nursing education.
+Within the comprehensive university setting, the Department of Nursing will provide a dynamic personalized nursing education on campus and online.